CipherCosmos/code-byte/TROUBLESHOOTING.md

-# HackArena Troubleshooting Guide
+# Code Byte Troubleshooting Guide

-Comprehensive troubleshooting guide for common issues and problems in HackArena.
+Comprehensive troubleshooting guide for common issues and problems in Code Byte.

 ## Table of Contents